 For 50 years it's been a mystery, though there are plenty of theories regarding what caused the mass mind freak.
 Some believed that a local baker may have inadvertently poisoned everyone by contaminating the flour with ergot, the key element in LSD.
 Others suggested it could have been organic mercury poisoning.
 But there were some who suspected there may have been a more sinister explanation.

-Dr Albert Hofmann, the father of LSD, was the first person to synthesize, ingest, and learn of the psychedelic effects of lysergic acid diethylamide.
+Dr. Albert Hofmann, the father of LSD, was the first person to synthesize, ingest, and learn of the psychedelic effects of lysergic acid diethylamide.
 He also got interested in the "Cursed Bread" case and travelled to Pont-Saint-Esprit, where he confirmed the hypothesis of ergot poisoning.
-However when he got back to Basle, the Sandoz Laboratories (where Hofmann worked and which introduced LSD as a drug for various psychiatric uses four years earlier) rejected the connection, which was only recently reopened with the publishing of Albarelli's book.
+However, when he got back to Basel, the Sandoz Laboratories (where Hofmann worked and which introduced LSD as a drug for various psychiatric uses four years earlier) rejected the connection, which was only recently reopened with the publishing of Albarelli's book.